 Add to the Conversation

 There are many answers but what do you think?
-What challenges or questions do you have about using Twitter for B2B marketing and business development?
-Or Twitter in general for B2B companies?
+What challenges or questions do you have about using B2B websites in helping your business to succeed?
 What concerns do you have?
 Add to the conversation below by leaving a comment.